seyDoggy/biopolymer-recipe/recipes/gelatine/gelatine-v1_0.md

 1. Store polymer and baits in airtight bags at room temperature or in the refrigerator until ready to use.
 1. Vegatable oil can be used to prolong shelf life.

+## Scents and attractants
+Experiment with adding trace amounts of water soluable compounds such as brewed coffee, water from a tuna can, etc during the mixing process.
+Alternatively, try storing the baits in an oil based soution with garlic of other such flavorings.